 Roman Holiday stars Audrey Hepburn and Gregory Peck in a princess-reporter dynamic.
 The director, William Wyler, does a great job with combining comedy with an electric romance.
 An easy watch for anyone who either loves Audrey or appreciates a great black-and-white Old Hollywood film, this will be sure to impress (who doesn’t love a classic Hollywood romance anyway??)
 You can even follow it up with some other great Hepburn hits, of which there are no shortages!
 (Breakfast at Tiffany’s, Sabrina, My Fair Lady).

 So that’s it.
-5 best date movies that cover most genres that will be sure to impress your date next time.
+5 best date movies that cover most genres that will be sure to impress your film lover date next time.
 From Hepburn to Lanthimos, there’s a wide range of genres explored in this article and many, many more still out there waiting to be watched!
 Plus, if your date is amazed (there’s a 50/50 chance really, we are not liable for any emotional damages if they aren’t) there are many films being released this year that you can enjoy together (for example, the much-hyped Infinity War and Love, Simon are out this month!)

 Go forth and watch!